 International producer prices largely followed the decrease in product prices during 2009 and the recovery in 2010.
-Prices increased in the last half of 2011, weakened to mid-2012 and have slowly since recovered.
+Prices increased substantially in 2013.

 South African producer prices did not increase as sharply as international prices during 2008 and were more stable during 2009.
 South African producer prices decreased from June 2010 to October 2011 and recovered to June 2012.
-After a steep decrease in June 2012, SA producer prices only recovered marginally.
-Prices increased in the last half of 2011, weakened to mid-2012 and have slowly since recovered.
+After a steep decrease in June 2012, SA producer prices only recovered slowly.